Partial Wasserstein Covering: Experiments

-We first compare the developed algorithms described in Sect.~\ref{sec:algorithms}, namely the greedy-based \texttt{PW-greedy-*}, sensitivity-based \texttt{PW-sensitivity-*}, and two baselines \texttt{random} and \texttt{farthest}.
-For the evaluation, we generated two-dimensional random values following a normal distribution for $\Dapp$ and $\Ddev$, respectively.
-Figure~\ref{fig:twofigures}~(left) presents the partial Wasserstein divergences between $\Dapp$ and $S \cup \Ddev$ while varying the number of the selected data when $\Napp = \Ndev = 30$ and Fig.~\ref{fig:twofigures}~(right) presents the computational times when $K=30$ and $\Napp = \Ndev = \Ncand$ varied.
-As shown in Fig.~\ref{fig:twofigures}~(left), the proposed algorithms achieve lower partial Wasserstein divergences than the baselines.
-In this case, \texttt{PW-greedy-LP} and \texttt{PW-sensitivity-LP} select exactly the same data as the global optimal solution obtained by \texttt{PW-MIP}.
-For quantitative evaluation, we define the \emph{empirical approximation ratio} as $\phi(S_K)/\phi(S^*_K)$, where $S^*_K$ is the optimal solution obtained by \texttt{PW-MIP} when $|S| = K$.
-As shown in Fig.~\ref{fig:twofigures}~(right), considering the logarithmic-scale, \texttt{PW-sensitivity-*} significantly reduce the computational time compared to \texttt{PW-MIP}, while the na\"ive greedy algorithms do not scale.
-In particular, \texttt{PW-sensitivity-ent} can be calculated fast as long as the GPU memory is sufficient, while its CPU version (\texttt{PW-sensitivity-ent(CPU)}) is significantly slower. \texttt{PW-sensitivity-Ctrans} is the fastest among the methods without GPUs.
-It is 8.67 and 3.07 times faster than \texttt{PW-MIP} and \texttt{PW-sensitivity-LP}, respectively.
-Figure~\ref{fig:optimal-ratios} shows the empirical approximation ratio ($\Napp = \Ndev = 30, K=15$) for 50 different random seeds.
-One can see that our approaches significantly outperform the baselines.
-Both \texttt{PW-*-LP} achieve approximation ratios close to one.
-The optimal solutions derived by \texttt{PW-MIP} can be obtained only for small datasets.
+First, we compare our algorithms, namely, the greedy-based \texttt{PW-greedy-*}, sensitivity-based \texttt{PW-sensitivity-*}, and random selection for the baseline.
+For the evaluation, we generated two-dimensional random values following a normal distribution for $\mathcal D_\text{app}$ and $\mathcal D_\text{dev}$, respectively.
+Figure~\ref{fig:twofigures}~(left) presents the partial Wasserstein divergences between $\mathcal D_\text{app}$ and $S \cup \mathcal D_\text{dev}$ while varying the number of the selected data when $N_\text{app} = N_\text{dev} = 30$ and Fig.~\ref{fig:twofigures}~(right) presents the computational times when $K=30$ and $N_\text{app} = N_\text{dev} = N_\text{cand}$ varied.
+As shown in Fig.~\ref{fig:twofigures}~(left), \texttt{PW-greedy-LP}, and \texttt{PW-sensitivity-LP} select exactly the same data as the global optimal solution obtained by \texttt{PW-MILP}.
+As shown in Fig.~\ref{fig:twofigures}~(right), considering the logarithmic scale, \texttt{PW-sensitivity-*} significantly reduces the computational time compared with \texttt{PW-MILP}, while the na\"ive greedy algorithms do not scale.
+In particular, \texttt{PW-sensitivity-ent} can be calculated quickly as long as the GPU memory is sufficient, whereas its CPU version (\texttt{PW-sensitivity-ent(CPU)}) is significantly slower. \texttt{PW-sensitivity-Ctrans} is the fastest among the methods without GPUs.
+It is 8.67 and 3.07 times faster than \texttt{PW-MILP} and \texttt{PW-sensitivity-LP}, respectively.
+For quantitative evaluation, we define the \emph{empirical approximation ratio} as $\phi(S_K)/\phi(S^*_K)$, where $S^*_K$ is the optimal solution obtained by \texttt{PW-MILP} when $|S| = K$.
+Figure~\ref{fig:optimal-ratios} shows the empirical approximation ratio ($N_\text{app} = N_\text{dev} = 30, K=15$) for 50 different random seeds.
+Both \texttt{PW-*-LP} achieve approximation ratios close to one, whereas \texttt{PW-*-ent} and \texttt{PW-sensitivity-Ctrans} have slightly lower approximation ratios\footnote{An important feature of \texttt{PW-*-ent} is that they can be executed without using any commercial solvers.}.